The Future Crayon

-The Future Crayon is a rarities and B-sides compilation by British indie electronic band Broadcast, released on 21 August 2006 by Warp.
-It collects all the tracks released on singles, EPs and compilations from 1999 to 2003, with the exception of "Drums on Fire" (from Extended Play Two).
+The Future Crayon is a compilation album by English band Broadcast, released on 21 August 2006 by Warp.
+It collects all the tracks released on singles, EPs and compilations from 1999 to 2003, including rarities and B-sides, with the exception of "Drums on Fire" (from Extended Play Two).
 The iTunes version added a 1997 instrumental from an NME compilation tape, and "Stupido" (the bonus track on the Japanese release of Haha Sound).